Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/dns/create-dns-records-at-123-reg-co-uk.md

 4. Dans la page **Gérer votre DNS,** sélectionnez l’onglet **DNS** avancé.

-5. Ajoutez le premier des six enregistrements CNAME.
+5. Ajoutez le premier des cinq enregistrements CNAME.

     In the **Advanced DNS** section, in the boxes for the new record, type or copy and paste the values from the following table.